Taking out a loan in Germany for a foreigner might sound a bit scary.

 Banks do make a difference in Germany what you use the loan for.
 Depending on the goods you are investing in, the interest rate and credit term may vary.

-Get a loan in Germany with your credit card
+Obtain financing in Germany with your credit card

 The majority of banks work with card limits depending on your monthly income.
 Other banks offer prepaid credit cards.